orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

                         -mode.apply.mask mask.tif

 You can also use this “apply” mode with an additional parameter “mode.apply.ndval”.
-This parameter allow to set the output nodata value applying according to your input mask.
+This parameter can set the output nodata value according to the input mask.

 Segmentation
 ------------